bradleysigma/tirules/questions.md

 - Can _Splice_ be played if there are `exactly` enough cards in the given splice deck for each player to gain one (and so the plus one cannot be drawn)?
 - Can _Splice_ be played if there are zero cards in the given splice deck?
 Does the active player refund themselves by restarting the Benediction phase?

+## Abilities

+### Crucible
+- Will Il Na Viroset apply +1 to the move value of the Enigma when it moves out of or through a gravity rift?

+### Bio-Synthetic Synergy
+- If a player has _Bio-Synthetic Synergy_, and another player forces them to give an ability, is that player forced to give _Bio-Synthetic Synergy_?

+### Terraform
+- Can a player with _Terraform_ explore a planet in their home system and/or Mecatol Rex?
+- If so, what happens if the _Demilitarized Zone_ is found?

 ## Unit Upgrades

 ### The Dragon, Freed